 Dedicated to Teacher Development

 Collaboration is a hallmark of UCDS.
-In partnership with a mentor, Resident Teachers work full-time in a classroom for one school year.
-Resident Teachers plan, prepare, discuss, and design curriculum.
-Residents develop an in-depth understanding of students and curriculum.
-The cohort of Residents work with teachers at all grade levels, serve on faculty committees, and participate in the planning of school-wide projects.
+Upon joining the faculty in mid-August, Resident Teachers fully participate in all planning, preparation, discussion, and curricular decisions with their mentors and grade-level teaching teams.
+Resident Teachers also serve on faculty committees, participate in school-wide projects and events, and work across grade levels.
 The school’s focus on teamwork demands collegial, highly professional working relationships, and an ability to consider a wide array of perspectives.

 Focused on Innovation